CSS-Electronics/canedge-grafana-backend/README.md

 - Select `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type`, `t3.small` and proceed
 - In `Step 6`, click `Add Rule/Custom TCP Rule` and set `Port Range` to `8080`
 - Launch the instance, then create & store your credentials (we will not use them for now)
-- Wait a few minutes, then enter your instance and note your `Public IPv4 address`
+- Wait a few minutes, then click on your instance and note your `Public IPv4 address`
 - Click `Connect/Connect` to enter the GUI console, then enter the following:

 ```